elirasza/stylelint-stylistic/README.md

 The proposed solution was to move to other specialized formatting packages like [prettier](https://prettier.io/), but it proved to be a tedious task on large projects.
 Not all of them are able to shift easily and fix the potential conflicts between different linters / formatters (especially on hybrid linting environments such as CSS-in-JS).

-As these endangered rules were working quite well, and alongside the stylelint reco mmendation, I decided to move them to this package in order to maintain them.
+As these endangered rules were working quite well, and alongside the stylelint recommendation, I have decided to move them to this package in order to maintain them.
 Only a soft migration will be need to keep them in your projects.

 ## 1. Getting started